menu icon

 You will need about 1 ½ yards (in varying colors) of fabric for each apron.
 It is better to have more than you will need than not enough, so I would suggest purchasing 1 yard for the skirt and ¾ yard for each color after that.

-• Print out cutting guide for the princess apron you'd like to make.
+• Print out the cutting guide for the princess apron you'd like to make.
 I labeled each piece with the color of fabric to use.
 Feel free to swap those out as you see fit.
 Sometimes I used a white band for the apron, other times I thought I would like it better with a colored one.
 It is totally up to you.

 • To make the bodice pattern, fold a piece of 8 ½" x 11" paper in half.
 Starting at the outer corner, create a slight curve downward and cut to the fold.